 Recv-6.5: The following steps are in addition to the generic Update procedures defined in clause 7.3.3.7:

-a) If regularResourcesAsTarget is updated, the Hosting CSE shall perform the following tasks:

-i) If a target resource has been removed in the new regularResourcesAsTarget attribute value delete the associated <subscription> child resource using the procedure in clause 7.4.8.2.4.

-ii) If the updated regularResourcesAsTarget attribute value contains new target resources, the Hosting CSE shall send a Create <subscription> request message to each new target resource as described in clause 7.4.58.2.1.

-b) If subscriptionResourcesAsTarget is updated, the Hosting CSE shall perform the following tasks:

-iii) If a <subscription> resource has been removed in the new subscriptionResourcesAsTarget attribute value the Hosting CSE shall update the <subscription> resource using the procedure in clause 7.4.8.2.4 to remove this <crossResourceSubscription> from the <subscription> resource's associatedCrossResourceSub attribute.

-iv) If the updated subscriptionResourcesAsTarget attribute value contains new a <subscription>resource, the Hosting CSE shall add the resource identifier of this <crossResourceSubscription> resource to the associatedCrossResourceSub attribute of each <subscription> resource indicated in subscriptionResourcesAsTarget as described in clause 7.4.58.2.1.

-If eventNotificationCriteriaSet is updated, the Hosting CSE shall update the eventNotificationCriteria of each previously created <subscription> child resource of the targets listed in the regularResourcesAsTarget attribute to reflect the received eventNotificationCriteria content using the procedures in clause 7.4.8.2.3.

-If timeWindowSize or timeWindowType is updated in the resource representation the receiver shall restart the timer as described in clause 7.4.58.2.1.
+If any of timeWindowSize or timeWindowType attributes is updated, the receiver shall restart the time window as described in clause 7.4.58.2.1.

-If any of the above Update procedures are unsuccessful the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the receiver shall also restore all resources to the states they were in prior to this request.

 If the notificationStatsEnable attribute in the resource is true and the notificationStatsEnable attribute in the request is false, the Hosting CSE shall stop collecting notification statistics for the <crossResourceSubscription> resource.
 The Hosting CSE shall maintain the current value of the notificationStatsInfo attribute.

 If the notificationStatsEnable attribute in the resource is false and the notificationStatsEnable attribute in the request is true, the Hosting CSE shall update the value of the notificationStatsEnable attribute in the resource to true, delete any values stored in the notificationStatsInfo attribute of the resource and then start recording notification statistics.